raycast/extensions/README.md

 ## Features

-1. Identifies the latest changed git repository in the specified directory.
+1. Takes the path to the Git repository from the selected dictionary in the Finder.
 2. Calls an Raycast AI with key context details about current repository status and recent changes.
 3. Provides a facility to regenerate the commit message.
 4. Allows direct pasting of the generated commit message to the active application.